-■ Refund Policy for Financial Aid Recipients
+Refund Policy for Financial Aid Recipients

-Harper students who are financial aid recipients must be aware of federally mandated prorata/refund policies.
-Students who officially withdraw from all classes on or before 60 percent of the term has elapsed, will receive a proportional refund based upon the official date of withdrawal.
-The official date of withdrawal is the withdrawal date as recorded by the Registrar's Office and is based on the date that appears on the Student Add/Drop form as filed with that Office
+Harper students who are financial aid recipients must be aware of all refund policies including the federal Return of Title IV Funds policy.
+Eligible students who officially withdraw from all classes on or before 60 percent of the term has elapsed will receive a proportional refund based upon the official date of withdrawal.
+The official date of withdrawal is the withdrawal date as recorded by the Office of the Registrar and is based on the date that appears on the Student Add/Drop form as filed with that office.

-Harper calculates refunds proportionally and must determine the unearned amount of institutional charges that must be returned to the Student Financial Aid (SFA) program(s).
-The school bases the amount of unearned tuition, fees, and other charges that must be refunded on the applicable federal calculations.
-Assessed tuition and fees are refunded on a proportional basis less 5 percent of the assessed amount or \$100.00, whichever is less.
+Harper calculates refunds proportionally and must determine the unearned amount of Title IV Funds that must be returned to the Student Financial Aid (SFA) programs.
+The school bases the amount of unearned assistance that must be refunded on the applicable federal calculations.

-Before any refund is made to the student the Office of Student Financial Assistance must make a refund to the appropriate financial aid program(s).
-If the student is indebted to the College in any way the amount of this debt will be subtracted from any refund due the student.
+Before any refund is made to the student the Office of Student Financial Assistance must return funds to the appropriate financial aid program(s).
+If the student is indebted to the College the amount of this debt will be subtracted from any refund due the student.
+Students may contact the Office of Student Financial Assistance for further details.